cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/touch.md

 ## Binding

 Touch tools have bindings depending on the number of pointers that are placed down.
 In the future, bindings can be filter based on force, as well as radius (stylus detection).
+The `numTouchPoints` can be as many as is supported by hardware.

 ```js
 // Add tools to Cornerstone3D